shahnozaAI/cleanmess/README.md

-# cleanmess
+# Clean your Mess
 Clean your Mess: How to not move from MVP to Production.
-Presentation slides for Digital Innovation Summit 2022 in Stockholm.
+Presentation slides for [Data Innovation Summit 2022](https://datainnovationsummit.com/) in Stockholm.
 ## [Slides](https://shahnozaai.github.io/cleanmess/)

 ## Run Locally